qd-seg/quickdraw/README.md

 Additional setup is required to interact with Google Cloud Services.
 The instructions can be found [here](/src/api/README.md).

+Run the command below once the above setup is done.

 ```
 > yarn run dev:api
 ```